SarthakMakhija/tech-lessons/pages/3about.md

 I love working on my personal projects in free time.
 Some of my projects include –

+- [goselect](https://github.com/SarthakMakhija/goselect) : goselect provides SQL like 'select' interface for files.
+With goselect, one can execute `select name, path, size from . where or(like(name, result.*), eq(isdir, true)) order by 3 desc` to get the file name, file path and size of all the files that are either directories or their names begin with result.
+The result will be ordered by size in descending order.
+- [Gamifying Refactoring](http://gamifying-refactoring.github.io/) : Identify code smells and understand or justify WHY is something really a smell
+- [Serverless article series](https://github.com/aws-articles/serverless-order-service) : Article series on AWS Serverless
+- [Data-anon](https://github.com/dataanon/data-anon) : Data anonymization tool in Kotlin
 - [Flips](https://github.com/Feature-Flip/flips) : Feature Toggles library for Java
-- [Data-anon](https://github.com/dataanon/data-anon) : Data anonymization tool in Kotlin
-- [Serverless article series](https://github.com/aws-articles/serverless-order-service) : Article series on AWS Serverless
-- [Gamifying Refactoring](http://gamifying-refactoring.github.io/) : Identify code smells and understand or justify WHY is something really a smell

 ## What I love doing

-I love reading technical books and sharing my ideas and learnings with the community.
+I love reading technical books and sharing my learnings with the community.

 ## Get In Touch
 <a href="https://www.linkedin.com/in/sarthak-makhija-7a165a55/"><img style="padding-left: 0" alt="Happy to connect" src="/assets/img/pexels/linkedin.png"></a>